seunadekunle/TravelGuide/README.md

 * User can create an account
 * User can login/signup
 * User can post a travel post for a location
-    * can edit
 * User can search for a location
+* Like travel guide
 * User can see others profile and see what posts they created
-* Like travel guide

 **Optional Nice-to-have Stories**
+* User can add a profile photo
+* Ui is more centralized
 * Trending locations
+* Users can add replies to a travel post
+* Buddy feature for users
 * User can "follow" a location in case of updates and get notifications
-* User can add a profile photo
-* Buddy feature for users
-* Users can add replies to a travel post

 ### 2. Screen Archetypes